Top 10 Best Web Application Firewalls (WAF) in 2025: Comprehensive Review

 5. Custom Rules & Rate Limiting: Allows granular policies (e.g., URL/IP-based rate limits, blacklists) to counter sudden attacks or abuse.

-Ideal for e-commerce, gaming, and media sites, EdgeOne combines acceleration with security in a unified platform.
+Ideal for e-commerce, gaming, and media sites, EdgeOne combines acceleration with security in a unified platform, making it one of the best WAF options for these industries.

 2. Cloudflare Web Application Firewall